If you've heard of waterless cookware, then you've probably heard the following things:

 So this claim is actually wrong.
 You can and should use healthy fat when cooking, no matter what type of cookware you're using.
 If you don't, many of the nutrients in your food will pass through your body unabsorbed.

 What constitutes healthy fat?
 There's a still a fair amount of controversy about this, but this article from Harvard provides a decent discussion about it.
-Our basic advice--which you should definitely do more research on to come to your own conclusions--is to avoid trans-fats like the plague, don't worry too much about saturated (i.e., animal) fats, and try to use nut and seed oils for cooking (olive oil and avocado oil are both excellent).
+Our basic advice--which you should definitely do more research on to come to your own conclusions--is to avoid trans-fats like the plague, don't worry too much about saturated (i.e., animal) fats, and try to use non-seed oils for cooking (olive oil, coconut oil, and avocado oil are all excellent).

 Don't be afraid of the fat!

-It's true that it's healthier to use low temps and less water, but you can do this with any lidded cookware--you do not need waterless cookware to cook this way.
-As for fat, your body needs fat to absorb certain nutrients, so low-fat cooking--with healthy fats--is much preferable to no-fat cooking.
+It's true that it's healthier to use low temps and less water than boiling, but you can do this with any lidded cookware--you do not need waterless cookware to cook this way.
+As for fat, your body needs fat to absorb certain nutrients, so low-fat cooking--with healthy fats--is preferable to no-fat cooking.

 Healthier than Other Cookware